8 Things To Do When Remodeling Your Kitchen

 Once your countertops are in, you can now install your backsplash.

-Work with your contractor to do a backsplash that blends with your counters and depending on your taste – you may want it to stand out; or to compliment the countertops.
+Work with your contractor to do a backsplash that blends with your counters, and depending on your taste – you may want it to stand out; or complement the countertops.
 Browse your backsplash options here.

 The previous pictures show a very plain yet elegant design that ties everything together without being overwhelming.